Signatures of quantum phase transitions after quenches in quantum chaotic one-dimensional systems: Phase Diagram

 \section{Phase Diagram}

-Here we combine results obtained for $C_{1}^{x}$ at intermediate times after the quench (from iTEBD calculations), and after equilibration (from NLCE calculations), to identify the phase boundary in the $(\kappa,\Gamma)$ plane separating the ferromagnetic and paramagnetic phases in the ground state.
+Here we combine results obtained for $C_{1}^{x}$ at intermediate times after the quench (from iTEBD calculations), and after equilibration (from NLCE calculations), to identify, in the $(\kappa,\Gamma)$ plane, the phase boundary separating the ferromagnetic and paramagnetic phases in the ground state.
 We estimate $\kappa_c$ by carrying out quenches $\kappa_I = 0\rightarrow\kappa$ for different values of $\Gamma$ ($\Gamma$ is not changed during the quench).
 Qualitatively similar results were obtained for other local observables such as $C_{2}^{x}$ and $m^z$ and are not reported here.

 In the main panel of Fig.~\ref{fig:phase_obs}, we show $\kappa_c$ extracted from the extrema of $dC_{1}^{x}/d\kappa$ obtained using iTEBD results at $t = 25$ after quenches starting from the ground state, and NLCE thermal equilibrium results after quenches starting from the ground state ($T_I=0$) and from an initial temperature $T_I=0.3$.
 As $\Gamma$ increases, the NLCE convergence errors are higher for quenches starting from the ground state.
 This occurs because the critical point gets closer to $\kappa_I=0$ and the effective temperature after the quench becomes too small (see Fig.~\ref{fig:obs_vs_kappa_ini} and related discussion).
 This is the reason no NLCE points are reported for quenches with $\Gamma\ge0.4$ and $T_I=0$.
-On the other side of the phase diagram, when $\Gamma$ is small, the quenches in $\kappa$ result in fewer excitations ($\Gamma\rightarrow0$ becomes the classical Ising chain) thereby bringing the thermal equilibrium ensemble about $\kappa_c$ close to the ground state critical point.
-This also affects the NLCE convergence, resulting in no NLCE data points for $\Gamma\lesssim0.2$.
+On the other side of the phase diagram, when $\Gamma$ is small, the quenches in $\kappa$ result in fewer excitations ($\Gamma\rightarrow0$ becomes the classical Ising chain) thereby bringing the thermal equilibrium ensemble about $\kappa_c$ close to the ground-state critical point.
+This also affects the NLCE convergence, resulting in no NLCE data points for $\Gamma\lesssim 0.2$.
 The results in Fig.~\ref{fig:phase_obs} show that both the intermediate-time and (expected) long-time extrema follow very closely the phase boundary calculated using iTEBD for the ground state [locating the singularity in $(\partial^2 e/\partial \kappa^2)_{T=0}$], which is well described by the second order perturbation theory results.